 The interviews took place between December 2016 and February 2017 in Aleppo, Damascus, Daraa, al-Hasakah, Homs, Idlib and Rif Damascus in areas held by the opposition.
 Interviewers were unable to access government- and Islamic State-held areas.

-Editor’s Note: We later interviewed Sonia Khush, Save the Children’s Syria director, using questions from Twitter and the comments section below.
+Editor’s Note: We later interviewed Sonia Khush, Save the Children’s Syria director, using questions from Twitter.